Tuttotorna/OMNIABASE/README.md

 - post-hoc gates
 - escalation triggers

-This is the defensive branch of Omniabase.
+This is the defensive branch of OMNIABASE.

 Its role is to detect when apparent stability is structurally weak.

----

 ### 2. Omniabase Coordinate Discovery